calculix/pygccx/readme.md

 Look in the examples folder for a quick start and to learn more about how to use pygccx.

-ATM no postprocessing capabilities are implemented.<br>
+ATM no postprocessing capabilities are implemented.
+This is one of next mile stones.<br>

 # Install Pygccx
 Up to now there is no pip package.
 To use pygccx do the following: